Home

 Ideoscope

 Among all his inventions, Ideoscope was regarded as the most effective device in information technology.
-Using the punch card idea, he created a special table and a pre-arranged object which could do several things, such as:
+Using the punch card idea, he created a special table and a pre-arranged object that could do several things, such as:

-- To find all matches between 2 compared ideas.
+• To find all matches between 2 compared ideas.

-- To find all items presented in the source-idea but are missing in the target idea.
+• To find all items presented in the source idea but are missing in the target idea.

-- To find all items, missing in the source-idea, but are presented in the target idea
+• To find all items, missing in the source idea, but are presented in the target idea

-- To find all items missing in both ideas but are presented in other ideas in the same table.
+• To find all items missing in both ideas but are presented in other ideas in the same table.

 The Ideoscope is also capable of finding the relative importance of every detail during the comparison.
 Compared ideas can reach several hundred, and every idea can contain more than a hundred details.
 Besides that, the Ideoscope can be upgraded to work with cylindrical tables.